DirektoratetForByggkvalitet/losen/README.md

 # DiBK wizard framework
 [![Build Status](https://travis-ci.com/netliferesearch/dibk-wizard-framework.svg?token=FNwbLhwtPg2ioyJfu4Yu&branch=master)](https://travis-ci.com/netliferesearch/dibk-wizard-framework)

-Wizard framework for DiBK should be described here...

-## Storybook
+The wizard framework contains the logic and building blocks necessary to building wizards large and small.

 We use [Storybook](https://github.com/storybooks/storybook) to document the components.
 The Storybook is hosted on Firebase at [dibk-storybook](https://dibk-storybook.firebaseapp.com/).

+## Building a wizard
+See the storybook documentation for an introduction to how to build a wizard with the framework.

+## Tests
+Tests are written with jest, and can be run with `npm run test`.

-## Figma sketches
+## Licence
-Sketches in figma can be found [here](https://www.figma.com/file/eV0GHYZtiS9OWgcyoihwlc/DiBK-veiviser-(Ansvarsrett)).
+MIT licenced.
+See [LICENSE](https://github.com/netliferesearch/dibk-wizard-framework/blob/master/LICENCE.md) file.